SubhadipDatta/SatIOpsT/README.md

 # SatIOpsT: Satellite Image Operations Toolbox
-This package helps you to run various oparations on satellite images.Currently Under development.
+This package helps you to run various oparations on satellite images.
+Currently Under development.

 ### Installation Process:
 You need anaconda or miniconda to run this package.
 First install anaconda or miniconda in your PC, From anaconda navigator or anaconda terminal run: